 Even with an encrypted email account, you are still placing all your eggs in one basket.
-Splitting your communications across multiple email accounts works great for keeping your privacy intact.
-Split your communications up in logical categories such as work, shopping, school, and personal among multiple email accounts.
+Splitting your communications across multiple email accounts works excellent for protecting your privacy.
+Split your contacts up in logical categories such as work, shopping, school, and personal among numerous email accounts.

-Even if you feel the ‘need’ for a GMail account due to the convenience it provides for login assistance on some sites, use it only for that purpose if possible.
+Even if you feel the ‘need’ for a Gmail account due to the convenience it provides for login assistance on some sites, get and use it only for that purpose if possible.

 Only Use Secure Passwords

-If you care about your privacy, then using “qwerty” or “abc123” is not gonna cut it.
-Most websites and databases that suffer breaches do so because of unsecure passwords.
+If you care about your privacy, then using “qwerty” or “abc123” is not gonna get it.
+Most websites and databases that suffer breaches do so because of unsecured passwords.

 Hackers use programs that try the most common password combinations on accounts, and many open up for them.
 Invariably, a large number of people use “123456,” “password,” or “princess” to secure their account.
-In 2018 alone, hackers gained complete access to over 1 billion accounts in data breaches online.
+In 2018 alone, hackers gained complete access to over 1 billion accounts in data breaches on the web.

-Be sure to use long passwords when possible and avoid dictionary words.
-Use a mix of upper and lower case letters, numbers, and symbols to make your password more secure.
-Do not use personally important words, such as family or pet names or even dates that have significance in your life.
+Be sure to use long passwords when possible, and avoid dictionary words.
+Use a mix of upper and lower case letters, numbers, and symbols to make your password and connection more secure.
+Do not use real personally important words, such as family or pet names or even dates that have significance in your life.
 Try to make your passwords easy to remember ([email protected]?) but very hard to guess.